KenKundert/why-invest-in-bitcoin/README.rst

     :width: 100%
     :align: center

-With inflation removed, the true return is revealed to be 5%.
+With inflation removed, the true return is revealed to be 5%, which is better, but volatility is even greater.

 What this shows is that one must carefully consider inflation when looking at long-term expected returns in the market.
 The true returns are considerably